Podgorica: Ottoman Empire

-On 7 October 1874, in a violent reaction over the murder of a local named Juso Mučin Krnić, Ottoman forces killed at least 15 people in Podgorica.
-The massacre was widely reported outside of Montenegro and ultimately contributed to the buildup to the Montenegrin-Ottoman War.
+On 7 October 1874, after the murder of a local officer Juso Mučin Krnić, Ottoman forces killed at least 17 people in Drač, Podgorica.
+The massacre was widely reported outside of Montenegro and contributed to the buildup to the Montenegrin-Ottoman War.
+The former Ottoman jail in Drač was later named "Jusovača" after Juso Mučin Krnić, and remained an active prison over the course of the remaining years of the Petrović dynasty, the Karađorđević dynasty, the interwar years, and throughout World War II.

 The end of the Montenegrin-Ottoman War in 1878 resulted in the Congress of Berlin recognizing vast territories, including that of Podgorica, as part of the newly recognized Principality of Montenegro.
 At that time there were about 1,500 houses in Podgorica, with more than 8,000 people living there – of Orthodox, Roman Catholic, and Muslim faiths flourishing together.